null

 Learn about some of the pests that try to invade your home when the weather starts to turn cold in fall.

-As it starts to become chilly in the fall, insects like stink bugs and Asian lady beetles begin to seek out warmth.
+Finding a cozy spot to wait out winter is top priority for bugs in fall.
 With its shelter from cold winds and rain and furnace-fed warmth, your home is just the place these pests have in mind.
 In order to stop them from entering your living space, it's important to take steps to pest-proof all of the places they could get in.

 The Top Home Invaders

-Here are some of the pests that look to move inside when outdoor temperatures start to drop.
+Here are some common fall bugs that look to move inside when outdoor temperatures start to drop.

 Asian Lady Beetle